-This prevents the blender from stalling and ensures that the blades would be able to reach all the ingredients and chop them up.
+It prevents the blender from stalling and ensures that the blades would be able to reach all the ingredients and chop them up.

-If you have a high end blender like a Vitamix, this might not be a crucial step but if you use a less powerful one, this is very important.
+If you have a high-end blender like a Vitamix, this might not be a crucial step, but if you use a less powerful one, this is very important.